 What is Y-90?

 Yttrium-90 (Y-90) is a radioactive substance.
 This means it gives off radiation.
 It is attached to tiny beads that are smaller than a human hair.
 These beads are injected into the main artery that brings blood to the liver.
 The beads get trapped in the tumor and in the small blood vessels that bring blood to the tumor(s).

 How does Y-90 work?

-Y-90 radioembolization (RE) works two ways:
+Y-90 radioembolization works in two ways:

 - The beads block off blood vessels, preventing blood flow to the tumor.
 This is called embolization.
 Cutting off the blood supply helps kill cancer cells.

 The beads are left in place and do not need to be removed.
-Most of the radiation is given off over the 10-14 days after the procedure.
+Most of the radiation is given off over about 10-14 days after the procedure.
 The radiation wears off completely by 30 days after the procedure.